smilytush/github__badges/README.md

-# Green Commits
+# GitHub Workflow Automation

-A simple automation to keep your GitHub contribution graph active.
+A comprehensive automation system to keep your GitHub profile active with realistic development activities.

-This repository contains a PowerShell script that automatically makes commits on randomly selected days throughout the year, creating a natural-looking activity pattern on your GitHub profile.
+This repository contains PowerShell scripts that automatically generate commits, issues, pull requests, and code reviews on randomly selected days throughout the year, creating a natural-looking activity pattern on your GitHub profile.

 ## Features

-- Automatically commits on 280 random days out of 365
+- Automatically runs on 280 random days out of 365
-- Creates a natural-looking contribution pattern
+- Creates a natural-looking contribution pattern with varied activities
-- Runs silently in the background via Windows Task Scheduler
+- Runs twice daily via Windows Task Scheduler:
+  - **Morning**: Simple commits with code changes
+  - **Afternoon**: Full GitHub workflow (issues, PRs, code reviews)
+- Updates code in multiple languages (Python, Solidity, TypeScript)
 - Completely private repository (your activity still counts toward your contribution graph)
 - Interactive dashboard to monitor your progress
-- Tools to visualize and manage your commit schedule
+- Tools to visualize and manage your GitHub workflow

 ## How It Works

-The script generates a schedule of 280 random days and saves it to a file.
-Each day, when the scheduled task runs, the script checks if the current day is in the schedule.
-If it is, it makes a simple commit and pushes it to GitHub.
+The system generates a schedule of 280 random days and saves it to a file.
+Each day, when the scheduled tasks run:

+1. **Morning Session (9:00 AM)**:
+   - Pulls the latest changes from GitHub
+   - Updates code snippets in Python, Solidity, and TypeScript
+   - Makes a simple commit and pushes it to GitHub

+2. **Afternoon Session (3:00 PM)**:
+   - Creates a new branch for a feature
+   - Creates an issue describing the feature
+   - Updates code snippets with feature-specific code
+   - Creates a pull request referencing the issue
+   - Performs a code review on the pull request
+   - Merges the pull request
+   - Closes the issue
+   - Pushes all changes to GitHub

 ## Setup